Am0031/javascript-algorithms/other/objects-solutions.md

 # JavaScript algorithms to practice - Objects - Solutions

+These are the solutions I worked out for the practice algorithms questions compiled in the [objects.md](objects.md) file.
+There might be other and more efficient ways to resolve the questions.

 1. Write a JavaScript program to list the properties of a JavaScript object.

 The simplest way to achieve ths is to use the Object.keys method which gives us an array of keys, then join all of them in a string: